elasticsearch-dump/elasticsearch-dump/README.md

                     How many objects to retrieve
                     (default: -1 -> no limit)
 --concurrency
-                    How many concurrent request is sent to a specified transport (default: 1)
+                    The maximum number of requests the can be made concurrently to a specified transport.
+                    (default: 1)
 --concurrencyInterval
-                    The length of time in milliseconds before the interval count resets.
+                    The length of time in milliseconds in which up to <intervalCap> requests can be made before the interval request count resets.
 Must be finite.
                     (default: 5000)
 --intervalCap
-                    The max number of transport request in the given interval of time.
+                    The maximum number of transport requests that can be made within a given <concurrencyInterval>.
                     (default: 5)
 --carryoverConcurrencyCount
-                    Whether the task must finish in the given concurrencyInterval (intervalCap will reset to the default whether the request is completed or not) or will be carried over into the next interval count, which will effectively reduce the number of new requests created in the next interval i.e. intervalCap -= <num of carried over requests>
+                    If true, any incomplete requests from a <concurrencyInterval> will be carried over to the next interval, effectively reducing the number of new requests that can be created in that next interval.
+If false, up to <intervalCap> requests can be created in the next interval regardless of the number of incomplete requests from the previous interval.
                     (default: true)
 --throttleInterval
-                    The length of time in milliseconds to delay between getting data from an inputTransport and sending it to an outputTransport
+                    Delay in milliseconds between getting data from an inputTransport and sending it to an outputTransport.
                      (default: 1)
 --debug
                     Display the elasticsearch commands being used